Noteshelf Review 2023

 It takes a few minutes for your note to become searchable after it has been created, but search results are instant once everything has been scanned and indexed.

-Protip: While you can scan every document by using the main search bar, you can also limit the scan to a specific notebook by opening that notebook and accessing the right sidebar.
+Protip: While you can scan every document by using the main search bar, you can also limit the scan to a specific notebook by opening that notebook and accessing the left sidebar.
 The search function located there will only return results from the selected notebook.

 Tools